 There are plenty more details to the process, especially concerning launching and marketing books, but maybe I’ll post something about those once I’ve made some in-roads.
 In other words, I need to get some sales and reviews!

 The link I shared above is to the Kindle version of my book, but the paperback and audiobooks are linked from the same Amazon page.
-If you’re interested in reading it, the Kindle e-book is a better bet than the paperback right now.
+If you’re interested in reading it, the Kindle e-book might be a better bet than the paperback right now.
 It seems the global supply-chain problems we’ve been hearing about have affected the supply of paper stock for Amazon or whoever does their print-on-demand books.
 The proof copies I ordered last year came within a couple of days, but the author copies I ordered almost a month ago at the launch day have yet to ship.

 Even better, if you like audiobooks, I can provide vouchers for free downloads from Audible.com.
 The audiobook is four-and-a-half hours long.
 I would ask politely that you consider writing an honest review of the book on Amazon (for the Kindle version) or Audible (audiobook version, though Audible is now affiliated with Amazon).
 As I said, I’m still learning all the ins and outs of how to get attention for a book, but apparently a large part of it has to do with reviews.